Packwood Haugh School: Curriculum

-In addition to English and Maths, the curriculum includes:

-As they progress through the school pupils may participate in national competitions including UK Mathematics Trust challenges, the Townsend Warner History Prize and the Satips general knowledge competition.

-The well-planned curriculum across the school is supported by an excellent programme of extra-curricular activities which enriches the pupils’ learning experiences.
-There is an extensive choice of clubs, such as pottery, cooking and debating, and external specialists offer additional opportunities such as judo and scuba diving.

 Sport

 There is a big games playing tradition at Packwood and a wide range of sports is available, with girls’ cricket, fencing, swimming, squash and riding enriching the core provision of football, rugby, hockey, netball cricket and lacrosse.

 Many pupils participate in local and national sporting competitions, with some achieving outstanding success in their chosen sport.
 Recent achievements have included top national rankings for boys and girls in under 11 and under 13 fencing competitions.
 Girls’ and boys’ cricket teams have both enjoyed strong results in local and regional matches, with many pupils selected for county squads and the girls’ team reaching the indoor cricket national finals.